4a4c/mtb-recommender-demo/README.md

 2. Open in VS Code
 3. When prompted, click "Reopen in Container" (or use Command Palette → "Dev Containers: Reopen in Container")
 4. The devcontainer will automatically install all dependencies from `requirements.txt`
-5. Open `recommender.ipynb` and run the cells
+5. Open `recommender.ipynb` notebook
+6. Run cells in order from top to bottom.
+   - Overview of cells given in **Cell by cell** section below

 This provides a consistent, isolated development environment with all dependencies pre-configured.